YvanJAquino/vocaptcha-v2/README.md

     ...
 ```

+The MOUNT class attribute represents the root path of the plugin.
+Given ```MOUNT="/coffee-types"```, the routes created would be `/coffee-types/generate` and `/coffee-types/verify`.

+The TYPE class attribute is used as metadata.
+The virtual agent uses this to confirm that the challenge response and request type match - just as a security check.

+The DOC class attribute is responsible for mapping the Plugin's response and challenge materials from Firestore.
+It represents the documents name.

+The PARAMS class attribute is optional.
+PARAMS exposes parameters that may be tweaked, typically for challenge generation - but these PARAMS can be used within the generate and verify methods as well.

 The VoCaptchaPlugin base class requires you to implement two methods: `generate` and `verify`.
 To work properly, the signature for those methods MUST be of this format: